The Royal Today

-The Royal Today is a British medical drama, and a spin-off of the similarly themed drama, The Royal.
-The concept is that whilst The Royal is set in the late 1960s, The Royal Today featured the same hospital in the present day, with a new set of characters working in the same location.
-Each episode followed the events of a single day, and the show was broadcast daily (except for the weekends), so the series could be said to progress in real time.
+The Royal Today is a British medical drama, and a spin-off of the similarly themed drama The Royal.
+The concept is that, while The Royal is set in the late 1960s, The Royal Today featured the same hospital in the present day, with a new set of characters working in the same location.
+Each episode follows the events of a single day, and the show was broadcast daily (except for the weekends), so the series could be said to progress in real time.

-The first series of 50 half-hour episodes began on 7 January 2008 on the ITV network airing from 4 pm-4.30 pm.
+The first series of 50 half-hour episodes began on 7 January 2008 on the ITV network airing from 4 pm to 4:30 pm.
 Although there were a number of running storylines, the series generally eschewed the use of cliffhangers.
-The series was axed in March 2008 after poor ratings, on an average of 1.175 million viewers.
+The series was axed in March 2008 after poor ratings – an average of 1.175 million viewers.